Screenshot of the Wiregazer app showing nearby Wi-Fi points and their connection quality

 Why it exists

 When several routers, nodes, or repeaters share one Wi-Fi name, Windows can cling to the wrong one.
-Wiregazer splits them apart so you can see each one separately and switch to the one you actually want.
+Wiregazer splits them apart so you can choose the ones you actually want and let it reconnect automatically afterward.

 See each box or node separately instead of guessing which one Windows picked.